amircybersec/testlab/README.md

 # Test Lab
-In this repo, I plan to include several network level attack prototype that are intended to disrupt data flow.
+In this repo, I plan to include several network level attack prototypes that are intended to disrupt data flow.
 This is experimental and research effort and the code here must be used with care and not in any malicious intent.
-The goal of the experiment is to emulate a hostile network environment that is typically observed in countries with censorship (China, Iran , etc)
+The goal of the experiment is to emulate a hostile network environment that is typically observed in countries with censorship (China, Iran , etc) for testing and measuring resiliency of solutions against such attacks.

 ## TCP RESET Attack